 We met Christoffer Karsberg, who is an expert on the NIS directive and spoke about cyber security.
 Is that an area in which you are very active as a company?

 “Yes, and the company strengthening in that area is a welcome development.”
 We see more stringent legislation that imposes demands in the area of information security on authorities and private actors conducting critical public operations.
-We also see greater awareness of the fact that digitalization not only presents enormous opportunities but also exposes us to new threats and vulnerabilities.”
+We also see greater awareness of the fact that digitalisation not only presents enormous opportunities but also exposes us to new threats and vulnerabilities.”

 “To finish with, we are curious to know what you do when you not working at 4C Strategies.”